30 FAQs about disciplinary issues

-If gross misconduct is established, justifying summary dismissal, you must still follow a fair procedure, and only dismiss without notice or pay in lieu once you have concluded the appropriate disciplinary steps - see 14, and our set of FAQs on gross misconduct.
+If gross misconduct is established, justifying summary dismissal, you must still follow a fair procedure, and only dismiss without notice or pay in lieu once you have concluded the appropriate disciplinary steps.

 6. How do we go about drawing up and introducing a disciplinary procedure?

-It is advisable to get your procedure drawn up by specialist employment lawyers, although you can find sample procedures in the guide to the Acas Code of Practice on Disciplinary and Grievance Procedures (see 2).
+It is advisable to get your procedure drawn up by specialist employment lawyers, although you can find sample procedures in the guide to the Acas Code of Practice on disciplinary and grievance Procedures.

 Whoever draws up your procedure, the Code recommends that you involve employees (and any employee's representatives) and those who will have to apply the rule in practice, such as managers, in the process.
 If everyone has had a chance to discuss the reasons for the procedures and the way in which they will work in practice, they are much more likely to buy into them - and employees are much less likely to condone other employees breaching them.